 Equipped with this knowledge, I moved to the Netherlands in 2004 and worked for a further 4 years as a professional nanny, supporting parents in bringing up their children.
 In 2008, I completed a further training as Maternity Practitioner1 in the UK.

 Since then, I have assisted several families in Holland, Germany, the UK and Switzerland with their new-borns.
-Since 2014, I have a guest teaching position at the Nanny Academy in Munich, Germany (Link).
-In mai 2014 I have successfully complete a course in the Netherlands and I am now a certified trainer for baby massage2 (Link).
+Since 2014, I have a guest teaching position at the Nanny Academy in Munich, Germany.
+In mai 2014 I have successfully completed a course in the Netherlands and I am now a certified trainer for baby massage2.
+In January 2018 I have started a certified Post Natal Doula Training with Post Natal Support Network and Pro Doula.

 The main focus of my work lies in discovering the individual personality of every baby and then integrating it into the existing family structure, bearing in mind the different needs of every family member.